Cowboy 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The field is capped at 150 runners.
-Planned full aid stations are located in Arabia, Wood Lake, Johnstown, Ainsworth, Long Pine, Bassett, and Stuart, which reduces the average distance between aid to about 14 miles.
-Live GPS tracking will be provided by Legends Tracking USA.
-The event has a generous 34-hour cutoff and is a single non-repetitive point-to-point 100.
-A shuttle will be available for uncrewed runners; specific shuttle and aid station details will be provided in the runners manual.
+Planned full aid stations are located in Arabia, Wood Lake, Johnstown, Ainsworth, Long Pine, Bassett, and Stuart, reducing average distance between aid to roughly 14 miles.
+Live GPS tracking will be provided.
+The event uses a generous 34 hour cutoff.
+Shuttle service for uncrewed runners will be available with details to follow.
+A runners manual and complete aid station information will be published prior to the race.